-Protip: Rian Rietveld gave a talk on state of WordPress accessibility, a great continuation on Marten’s talk.
+Protip: Rian Rietveld gave a talk on the state of WordPress accessibility, a great continuation of Marten’s talk.

-Seven more talks referenced to big scale problems and they presented real technical examples on how to avoid amateur development and production pitfalls:
+Seven more talks referenced to big scale problems and they presented real technical examples of how to avoid amateur development and production pitfalls:

 - Dan Blows presented that your WP can push 2x times better load times by utilizing PHP 7

-- Proper dev environment is crucial if you want to deploy large scale projects.
+- A proper dev environment is crucial if you want to deploy large-scale projects.
 Matt Geri explained what are the “wise” ways of setting it up on your local machine (using VirtualBox, VVV, Git, WP-CLI, PHPStorm, Xdebug, Travis (CI) and WP Pusher) note that Matt checks his code with PHPCS and WPCS for coding standards and automated checking procedures

-- Developers often don’t think about journalists and editors, the same users who will have great challenges of using the tools that developers have produced.
-Eric Lewis from New York Times explained how NYT tackles the problem of publishing content across multiple devices, platforms and CMS systems with WordPress platform in mind.
-Also, he talked about various approaches of building WYSIWYG editors and modules in large scale systems.
+- Developers often don’t think about journalists and editors, the same users who will have great challenges using the tools that developers have produced.
+Eric Lewis from New York Times explained how NYT tackles the problem of publishing content across multiple devices, platforms and CMS systems with the WordPress platform in mind.
+Also, he talked about various approaches to building WYSIWYG editors and modules in large-scale systems.